dafny-lang/dafny/docs/HowToFAQ/Errors-Resolution.md

 ```

 A while loop is ghost if its controlling condition is a ghost expression.
-Simiarly, a for loop is ghost if the range over which the index variable ranges is ghost.
+Similarly, a for loop is ghost if the range over which the index variable ranges is ghost.
 Ghost code is meant to aid proofs; for sound proofs any constructs in the ghost code must be terminating.
 Hence, indications of non-terminating loops, that is, `decreases *`, are not permitted.

-This does mean that specifier has to do the work of designing a valid terminating condition and proving it.
+This does mean that the specifier has to do the work of designing a valid terminating condition and proving it.

 <!-- 2 instances -->